 A large part of inbound marketing is understanding your buyer personas.
 Before developing any inbound marketing strategy, we always make it a point to identify who we are targeting, what their challenges/pain points are, and how we can provide solutions that meet their needs.
 But as time goes on, our buyer personas can change.
 Their industry might be evolving, and therefore their business challenges change along with it.
 As with all aspects of marketing, flexibility is the key to sustained success.

 Most businesses rarely revisit their personas, but that could be a wasted opportunity.
 Fortunately, closed-loop marketing can give us insight into these changes.
-Take the time to dive into your lead history, and you might notice there pain points that your prospects are exhibiting by their behavior reflected in what blog posts they're reading and what white papers they're downloading.
+Take the time to dive into your lead history, and you might notice there are pain points that your prospects are exhibiting by their behavior, reflected in what blog posts they're reading and what white papers they're downloading.

 It’s also beneficial to do your own outside segment monitoring to identify things like new marketing channels developing that are underutilized.
-Whenever your marketing department unearths these insights, ensure your reporting accounts for them so you can monitor their contribution to sales.
+Whenever your marketing department unearths these insights, ensure your reporting accounts for them, so you can monitor their contribution to sales.
 Accounting for changing customer behavior will help you stay ahead of the curve and build more effective, on-target content in the future.

 The final benefit of closed-loop marketing is that you can identify the exact steps your prospects take before becoming a customer.
 As a marketer, this type of intelligence will help you identify areas where your lead nurturing could be stronger or show you that your sales team actually should be reaching out to a lead sooner in the buying process than they currently are.